 From Fabric A, cut 1 (6 1/2 inch) large square.

 Step 2 Layout star block as shown below.
+Can you see the sawtooth star quilt block pattern?

 Step 3a Stitch units of Row 1 together.
 With right sides together, place the flying geese on top of the first square.
 Pin to secure.